cloudify-cosmo/cloudify-cli/README.md

     - **Returns:**: False if a configuration file already exists and reset_config is False; True otherwise.

   - **bootstrap**(*config_file_path=None*, *is_verbose_output=False*, *bootstrap_using_script=False*, *keep_up=False*, "dev_mode=False*")
     - **Description**: This method is used to set up the management server as well as the environment (e.g. network) in which it resides.
 It is currently also responsible for bootstrapping the server as a management server.
+This method is also in charge of creating the provider-context object, which will be stored on both the management server and locally, and will be retrieved and used upon a call to the teardown command - making it useful for storing bootstrap information which will be needed at the teardown stage.
     - **Parameters**:
-      - *config_file_path=None* - A path to an appropriate configuration file to be used in the bootstrap process.
+      - *config_file_path* - A path to an appropriate configuration file to be used in the bootstrap process.
 If one is required yet not passed, the Provider is expected to assume this command is called from the same path from which "init" was called, and search for the relevant file in the current directory.
       - *is_verbose_output* - A flag for setting verbose output,
       - *bootstrap_using_script* - A flag indicating that bootstrap will be performed via a script (rather than a package. the script is provided within the provider's code).
       - *keep_up* - A flag indicating that even if bootstrap fails, the instance will remain running.
       - *--dev-mode* - A flag indicating that bootstrap will be run in dev-mode, allowing to choose specific branches to run with.
-    - **Returns**: The IP of the bootstrapped management server.
+    - **Returns**: A 2-tuple: The IP of the bootstrapped management server, and the provider context object.

-  - **teardown**(*management_ip*, *is_verbose_output=False*)
+  - **teardown**(*provider_context*, *ignore_conflicts=False*, *config_path=None*, *is_verbose_output=False*)
-    - **Description**: This method is used to tear down the server at the address supplied, as well as any environment objects related to the server which will no longer be of use.
+    - **Description**: This method is used to tear down the management server, as well as any environment objects related to the server which will no longer be of use.
     - **Parameters**:
-      - *management_ip* - The IP of the management server to teardown.
+      - *provider_context* - The provider context object which the provider creates at bootstrap stage.
+      - *ignore_conflicts* - A flag for ignoring detected conflicts, allowing the teardown operation to continue and delete whatever resources which there aren't any conflicts on.
+      - *config_path* - A path to an appropriate configuration file to be used in the bootstrap process.
+If one is required yet not passed, the Provider is expected to assume this command is called from the same path from which "init" was called, and search for the relevant file in the current directory.
       - *is_verbose_output* - A flag for setting verbose output
     - **Returns**: None.